 Residency in Clinical Pathology

-The clinical pathology residency is a three year program designed to give advanced training in veterinary clinical pathology and laboratory medicine.
-Residents are trained under the close guidance of four board-certified clinical pathologists.
-We have two primary objectives for our training program.
-The first objective is to train residents to be outstanding clinical pathologists who are well-versed in all aspects of clinical pathology (hematopathology, cytopathology, clinical chemistry, laboratory management, and applied clinical pathology research).
-The second objective is to inspire and encourage trainees to become academic clinical pathologists who will contribute to the advancement and future of veterinary clinical pathology.
+The clinical pathology residency is a three-year program that provides advanced training in veterinary clinical pathology and laboratory medicine.
+Residents are trained under the close guidance of three to four board-certified clinical pathologists.
+The primary objective is to train residents to be outstanding clinical pathologists who are well-versed in all aspects of clinical pathology (hematopathology, cytopathology, clinical chemistry, laboratory management, and applied clinical pathology research) and will contribute to the advancement and future of veterinary clinical pathology.
 As a result of this training, residents are well prepared for the board certification examination in clinical pathology by the American College of Veterinary Pathologists (ACVP).
 Throughout this process, we strive to maintain a fun and cooperative learning environment that encourages scientific curiosity, critical thinking, and spirited debate.

 During the training program, the resident will attain skills in the different disciplines of clinical pathology through: